 Pompey - Male, 30s-50s, comedic character actor.
 Zenobia's big-hearted servant, who will do whatever she says.
 A strong but vulnerable personality.

 Malachi - Male, 20s-30s, Blackwood's assistant.
 Has an intellectual sensibility.
 Not physically imposing.

 Ensemble - Men and Women of various ages to play the ghosts of writers of the Blackwood Articles.
 Used throughout the piece to create ambience and move the story along.
-(Three men and two women in this production)

 Setting: Various locations around London in 1881